opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 My colleague Andrew Olliver was recently appointed as Vice-Chairperson of the [Agricultural Industry Electronics Foundation](https://www.aef-online.org/home.html) (AEF).
 Numerous other engineering colleagues serve on standards committees with industry, academia, and regulatory experts all over the world.
 Developing and maintaining interfaces with [suppliers](https://supplier.cnhind.com/) and other [developers](https://www.developer.cnhindustrial.com/home) is a significant undertaking here and in many other companies involved in global agriculture.

-My plan here is to explain why and how this fits with the mission and make observations about the rapidly expanding scope of digital in agriculture.
-On that theme, this brief post will cover a few thoughts on
+My plan here is to explain why this fits with the mission and make some observations about the rapidly expanding scope of digital in agriculture.
+I'll also through in a handful of posts as seen on social media this week.
+On that theme, this brief post will cover:

 -   Industry Collaboration, Trust, Robustness, Sustainability, and Other Motivations,
 -   Gartner Analytics Conference Debrief,